jtbrower/WinUI/src/Windows/README.md

 * Provide a SizeToContent feature like WPF provides.
 Capable of sizing up and down to fit client space requirements; great for border-less windows but still works with border.
 * Maximize, Restore, Minimize, change Window size and move it to a new location.
 * Ability to automatically scale the ExtWindow content upon a DPI change.
+* Hook into WndProc to handle native window messages

 # Known Issues
 * `<PackageReference Include=\"Microsoft.Windows.CsWinRT Version=\"0.1.0-prerelease.200629.3\" />` was added to the DemoApp to avoid a compatibility issue between .Net5 preview 6 and WinUI